NoxCaellum/hardnix/README.md

 ## Important Notes

-- Users must review and adapt this script to match their own infrastructure and security requirements.
+- Users **must review and adapt this script** to match their own infrastructure and security requirements.
 - This script makes **system-wide changes**, including kernel and network parameters, which may impact functionality.
-- Always back up your system and test in a safe environment before deploying in production.
+- Always back up your system and test in a safe environment.

 ---

 ## Disclaimer

-This script is provided for **educational purposes only**.
+This script is provided for test and **educational purposes only**.
 The author assumes **no responsibility** for any damage, data loss, or system malfunction caused by its use.
-Use at your own risk.